zipit145/pokedex-challenge/README.md

 - Build out filter checkboxes or dropdowns or menus that add filter arguments to your `pokemonMany` query to the API
 - Implement filtering on the `pokemonMany` query within the API, handling both `types` and `weaknesses` filters

+# External Libraries

+You are welcome to use external libraries to complete the challenge.
+However, please be prepared to defend your decisions and, for each library you add, write a comment in the code explaining your choice.

 # Tips

 Here's some tips you might find handy:

 - If you use an IDE like VS Code or Atom, install the ESLint and Prettier extensions.
 They help development a _lot!_
 - Don't focus too much on UX or pretty design.
-Focus more on meeting the Acceptance Criteria and writing clean code.
+Focus more on meeting the acceptance criteria and writing clean code.
 - We're fans of the Functional Programming paradigm.
-As you code, thinking about how you can make your functions pure and avoid mutating objects.
+As you code, thinking about how you can make your functions pure and avoid mutating things.